-Approved by: Residency Advisory Committee JDH Department of Pharmacy

-3/8/2013; updated 5/10/16, 5/25/16
+Approved by: Residency Advisory Committee JDH Department of Pharmacy 3/8/2013; updated 5/10/16, 5/25/16

-Approved:

-Kevin W. Chambe erlin, PharmD

-·

-Residency Progra m Director

-Approved:

-Kimberly Metcalf , MS, PharmD
+Kimberly Metcalf, MS, PharmD

-• ,

-Associate Vice Pr esident of Pharmacy and Ancillary Services
+Associate Vice President of Pharmacy and Ancillary Services

-, 2, 2

 Duty Hour Requirements

 This pharmacy residency program complies with the ASHP Duty Hour Requirements for Pharmacy Residencies minimum standards.
 These standards have been established for the benefit of patient safety, provision of fair labor practices (treatment of the residents) and minimization of risks of sleep deprivation.
 Pharmacy resident duty hours are limited to 80 hours per week, averaged over a four-week period, inclusive of all in-house call activities and all pharmacy-related moonlighting.
 Pharmacy residents have one day (i.e. 24 continuous hours) of seven days free from all educational, clinical, and administrative responsibilities, averaged over a four-week period and inclusive of on-call shifts.
 Residents should have 10 hours free of duty between scheduled duty, and must have at a minimum 8 hours between scheduled duty periods.